Tell me more about its security

 Of course, the Australian government would like to implicate China in the attack (as is usually the case nowadays, but it has not revealed evidence to support this claim).
 ANU officials were not informed and have been honest by saying it came from a "sophisticated actor" and a "state-sponsored entity".
 In other words, the ANU does not know exactly who was responsible.

-However, most security experts know the Chinese government is more interested in stealing current intellectual property and identifying specific current Chinese nationals working at the ANU.
+However, most security experts know the Chinese government is usually more interested in stealing current intellectual property and identifying specific current Chinese nationals working at the ANU.
 Never historical contact information going back so far on everyone who has worked or still working at the ANU and to learn where they live.
 As Financial Review political correspondent Andrew Tillet said:

 "The hackers also ignored intellectual property and research data despite seeing it on the system, with investigators concluding they were just focused on the [contacts] database."